Image via Flickr: vagueonthehow

 As the most populous city in the United States, New York City isn’t exactly known for its biodiversity.
 Yet, planted among an ever present congestion of cars, pedestrians and buildings, lies an integrated systems of zoos, managed by the Wildlife Conservation Society.
 This includes the Bronx Zoo, the largest metropolitan zoo in the United States (and among the largest in the world), in addition to the Prospect Park Zoo, the Queens Zoo and the Central Park Zoo.

-We’ve previously explore the secrets behind the Bronx Zoo and now, we’re delving into the Central Park Zoo’s storied history, which dates back to the mid-1800s.
+We’ve previously explored the secrets behind the Bronx Zoo and now, we’re delving into the Central Park Zoo’s storied history, which dates back to the mid-1800s.
 From its biggest attractions to the story behind its founding, here are 10 of our favorite secrets.

 1. The Central Park Zoo Was Not Part of the Original Plan for Central Park